xmindltd/xmindmark/README.md

 > xmindmark --outputDir ./out <your-xmindmark-file>
 ```

 You can use `-o` or `--outputDir` flag to specify the output directory where the generated file will be placed.
-Both relative and absolute paths are supported.
+Either relative or absolute paths are supported.

 #### Get more information